-- 15. The Clubs and Societies Board shall consist of: - 1.
-The Sabbatical Officers, - A representative appointed by each Faculty Union, - 3.
-A representative appointed by the Overseas Societies Committee, - 4.
-A representative appointed by the Silwood Park Union, - 5.
-A representative appointed by the Wye College Union Society, - 6.
-The Chairs of the other Clubs and Societies Committees, - 7.
-The Community Action Group Chair, and - The Rag Chair. - 16.
+- 15.16.
+The Clubs and Societies Board shall consist of: - 1.
+The Sabbatical Officers, - 2.
+A representative appointed by each Faculty Union, - 3.
+A representative appointed by each Constituent or Campus Union, - 4.
+A representative appointed by the Overseas Societies Committee, - 5.
+The Chairs of the other Clubs and Societies Committees, including RAG and CAG. - 16.17.
 The Clubs and Societies Board shall be chaired by the Deputy President (Clubs and Societies) or their nominee.
-It shall have a quorum of six members, of whom at least three shall not be Sabbatical Officers. - 17.
-The Union General Manager and other appropriate staff members determined by the President, as advised by the Union General Manager, shall have permanent observer status.
+It shall have a quorum of six members, of whom at least three shall not be Sabbatical Officers. - 47.18.
+The Union Operations Manager and other appropriate staff members determined by the President, as advised by the Union Operations Manager, shall have permanent observer status.